Know the Costs of Living On or Off Campus

 For dorm living, your son or daughter should check with the school to see what’s in the room.
 Some colleges supply microwaves and mini-fridges, while others do not.
 Beyond that, your child should plan to bring clothing, desk materials, linens, toiletries, decorations and small personal items.

-If your child opts to decorate or buy appliances or apartment furniture, he or she should do so armed with a shopping list and a budget.
+If your child opts to decorate or buy appliances or furniture, he or she should create a shopping list and a budget.
 Big-box retailers push back-to-school deals that can encourage binge spending.
 Thrift stores, flea markets and online sites such as Craigslist are a cheaper alternative.
 So are the items cluttering up your own house.

 Co-signing a Lease

 You’ll inherit a financial stake in your son or daughter’s apartment if the landlord requires you to co-sign the lease.
 Avoid signing if at all possible or you'll have to pick up the roommate’s tab if he or she fails to pay rent.
 This is an especially big risk if the school is in a high cost-of-living area.

 Meal Plans and Swipe Cards

 Many colleges allow students to choose a meal plan.
 Your child should choose carefully.
 An unlimited plan may tempt them to eat their money’s worth, even when it’s too much.

 A limited plan may leave your child hungry and buying additional snacks and meals.
 A college-supplied magnetic swipe card is an easy way to pay for meals.
 The cards also can be used at other campus sites including bookstores, snack bars, or convenience stores.
 Check if your teen’s card is a debit card pre-loaded with a certain sum.
 That can prevent binge spending.